waleaot/Propelling-Euro-Truck/README.md

 # Propelling-Euro-Truck
-This is a project I did during the Data for energy skill accelerator organised by Shell UK
+This is a project I did during the Data for energy skill accelerator organised by Shell UK.